-Narcissistic abuse (a form of psychological and emotional abuse) is incredibly damaging, which is why I have written a number of articles to help raise awareness of this important issue today.
+Narcissistic abuse (a form of psychological and emotional abuse) is incredibly damaging, which is why I have written several articles to help raise awareness of this important issue today.
 Many people are unaware that they are being abused.
 Many people are aware of but are lost in the abusive cycle of narcissistic abuse.

-The hashtag, #IfMyWoundsWereVisible was set up because unlike physical abuse which leaves visible marks or bruises and qualifies an act of domestic violence, narcissistic abuse is invisible.
-Mental, verbal, emotional, financial abuse are all forms of domestic abuse and the wounds are very real.
+The hashtag #IfMyWoundsWereVisible was set up because, unlike physical abuse which leaves visible marks or bruises and qualifies an act of domestic violence, narcissistic abuse is invisible.
+Mental, verbal, emotional, and financial abuse are all forms of domestic abuse, and the wounds are very real.
 Much of the abuse is covert and insidious.
 Narcissists will deny anything they have done.
-They will lie, cheat on you, yet appearing loving and charming at the same time causing their victim cognitive dissonance.
+They will lie and cheat on you yet appear loving and charming, causing their victim cognitive dissonance.

 Narcissists will lie and manipulate, deny what’s real and attempt to control a victim any way they can.
-Victims of narcissistic abuse are kept in a constant state of confusion; the focus of love-bombing one day and yet are walking on eggshells to avoid being verbally abused.
+Victims of narcissistic abuse are constantly confused; the focus of love-bombing one day and yet are walking on eggshells to avoid being verbally abused.
 Isolating victims from friends and family is designed to maintain power over their victim.
-A narcissist will not take responsibility for their actions and will blame everyone around them.
+Narcissists will not take responsibility for their actions and blame everyone around them.
 Typically, they often project to shift the blame.
-If they accuse you of cheating, that means they are probably doing this themselves.
+If they accuse you of cheating, they are probably doing this themselves.
 It’s crazy behaviour, but somehow you are led to believe that you are the one who is crazy.

 “Narcissistic abuse does not usually include forms of physical abuse with physical signs like bruises.
 The signs of narcissistic abuse are invisible, which makes it much harder to identify.
 The abuse is more ambiguous and difficult to prove, but it is no less damaging because it’s a form of spiritual rape.
 Over time, the abuse chips away at the target’s self-confidence and self-esteem.
 The target isn’t even aware it’s happening until the damage has been done.
 The abuse is always about control.”

-Narcissistic abuse usually follows a cycle that is defined by three stages: Love-Bombing > Devaluation > Discard.
+Narcissistic abuse usually follows a cycle defined by three stages: Love-Bombing > Devaluation > Discard.
 I will walk you through each of the stages now.

 Your significant other will tell you how much they love you and you will feel that you have met your soulmate.
 Any red flags you will ignore because of how in love you feel.
 When you are in this stage, you feel elated.
 The narcissist will ‘love-bomb’ until they have created a bond with you.
 In a calculated move they will ‘mirror’ your wants, dreams and desires.
 What’s actually happening is that you are being drawn into a toxic, obsessive, demanding relationship.

-Once you were perfect in the eyes of the Narcissist.
+Once, you were perfect in the eyes of the Narcissist.
 Suddenly nothing you do is right anymore.
 You crave the times you felt loved and desired.
 You have fallen off their pedestal in the devaluing stage of the relationship.
-What the victim doesn’t realise is that these intimate moments were engineered by the narcissist, for you to become attached and not to leave them.
-Occasional moments of affection means that a trauma bond is formed with the abuser, who has tested us many times before to see what we will endure and what our threshold of abuse is.
+What the victim doesn’t realise is that the narcissist engineered these intimate moments for you to become attached and not leave them.
+Occasional moments of affection mean that a trauma bond is formed with the abuser, who has tested us many times before to see what we will endure and what our threshold of abuse is.
 However, this painful and bewildering stage leads on to…

 The discard.
 Exhausted, confused and unhappy, you will be discarded in the most horrendous way.
-Your narcissist will by now have their ‘new supply’ (“NS”) already lined up.
+Your narcissist will have their ‘new supply’ (“NS”) already lined up.
 Remember they constantly need attention to feel valued.
 You are no longer perfect in their eyes.
 Their attention will now be focused on the new supply.
-Who will be triangulated with you?
-You will be feeling depressed, worthless and sad.
-Wondering what happened.
+Who may then be triangulated with you?
+You will be feeling depressed, worthless and sad and wondering what happened.